MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/remote-assist-government-community-cloud.md

 Dynamics 365 Remote Assist on HoloLens and mobile are *unavailable* for the Department of Defense.

-GCC environments do not have access to:
+Also, GCC environments do not have access to:

 - [Calls Dashboard](calls-dashboard.md)
 - [One-time calling](one-time-call.md)